git ready

 no changes added to commit (use "git add" and/or "git commit -a")

-If I ran git commit -a from here, all of the files would be added into the new commit.
-However, I want to temporarily ignore the changes in one of the files:
+Running git commit -a would add all files to the new commit.
+However, if we want to temporarily ignore changes in one file:

 $ git update-index --assume-unchanged README.textile